Alexdruso/ing-sw-2020-Riva-Sanvito-Truong/README.md

 Extensive testing was performed on all parts of the software, both by writing unit tests and with manual QA.
 The unit tests cover 95% of the lines of the server components as a whole.
 The few non-covered lines mainly deal with runtime exceptions, such as the interruption of a thread caused by an exit request.
 The client has less unit tests since most of it deals with UI-specific functions that would have need to be mocked, thus resulting in testing the mocks more than the client itself.
+In any case, the classes dealing with the model representation are covered by unit tests.

 The unit tests run automatically at each commit thanks to [a Continuous Integration pipeline](./.circleci/config.yml).